Ayush1906saxena/ChessGameUsingJava/README.md

 ## Documentation

-In order to run this game on your operating system all you need to do is to run the "chess.jar" file.
+In order to run this game on your operating system all you need to do is download the project and then run the "chess.jar" file.

-In order to using this game as a program and run it using your IDE, you need to follow these steps

-    1)Make sure you have JDK 7.0 and above 2)Double-Click the "MainClass.class" file to run it

 ## Features